BDX-town/Mangane/README.md

-# Mangane FE
+# Mangane

 ![UI Mixed](ui-mixed.png)
 ![UI Dark](ui-dark.png)
 ![UI Light](ui-light.png)

-**Mangane FE** is a frontend for Pleroma with a focus on custom branding and ease of use.
+**Mangane** is a frontend for Pleroma with a focus on custom branding and ease of use.

 ## :rocket: Deploy on Pleroma/Akkoma

-Installing Mangane FE on an existing Pleroma server is easy.
+Installing Mangane on an existing Pleroma server is easy.
 Log in your server and follow those instructions depending on your configuration.

 ### Download